Chocolate Glossary

 Lecithin:

-A French term that refers to a filling made of ground caramelized almonds or hazelnuts.
+A filling made of ground caramelized almonds or hazelnuts.

 Semi-Sweet Chocolate:

-Also known as bittersweet chocolate.
-Contains a minimum of 35% chocolate liquor.
-However, it is sweeter than the actual bittersweet chocolate.
+Also known as bittersweet chocolate, containing a minimum of 35% chocolate liquor but sweeter than bittersweet chocolate.

 Sugar Bloom: